Mohammad-Nayef/Numerical-Analysis-Project/README.md

-# Numerical-Analysis-Project
+# Numerical Analysis course project
-## This project is to find and analyze the solution to the function f(x) = 0 using multiple numerical analysis methods:
+## This project is to find and analyze the solution to the function f(x) = 0 using multiple Numerical Analysis methods:
 1. Bisection Method
 2. Fixed Point Method
 3. Newton's Method